CloudLabsAI-Azure/ms_demo/Ignite-25/Exercise-1.md

 ![Task-2.3_1.png](./media/up4.png)

+> Note : If the AI Generate option is disabled, it means AI generation is already enabled.
+You can proceed with the next steps.

 3. Review the AI-generated comments for the columns, then click on **close** and in Unsaved Changes select **Discard changes**.

  > Note : Don't click on Save all.